 What’s the Current Status of the H5N1 Vaccine?

 Antibodies are the body’s natural defense against infection.
 Vaccines work by triggering the body to make specific antibodies to a particular virus.
 If a person who has been vaccinated becomes infected with the virus, the antibodies quickly destroy it.

 Research studies in humans began in 2005 to evaluate vaccines to prevent avian flu.
 In 2007, the US Food and Drug Administration (FDA) approved the first US vaccine to protect against a strain of the virus.
 The vaccine is intended for people aged 18-64 who have an increased risk of exposure to H5N1.
 Adults receive a series of 2 shots that are given month apart.
 The vaccine, though, is not available to the general public.
 The US government purchased it for the Strategic National Stockpile, where large supplies of medications are stored in case of a national emergency.

 What Are the Other Options in Case of an Outbreak?

 While researchers work toward protecting the population from H5N1, there are steps you can take to reduce your risk of becoming sick.
 For example, avoiding direct and indirect contact with wild and domestic birds and making sure all poultry foods are thoroughly cooked are just two ways you can lower your chance of contracting the virus.

 Currently, antiviral medications are used to treat avian flu.
 In some groups of people with moderate or high risk for developing the flu, antiviral medication can also be used as a preventive measure.
-There have been cases where the antiviral medications were resistant to flu viruses.
+There have been cases where the flu viruses were resistant to antiviral medications.

 To help reduce spreading the flu, take these steps: